-Have you heard about the Sunday zoom and the Family zoom?
-These are our spaces: to meet other ethnically diverse people who work in the arts in the UK.
+Have you heard about the Big Zoom?
+This is an online space to meet other ethnically diverse people who work in the arts in the UK.
 Whether you're a writer, performer, graphic designer, outreach officer: whether you work in media, advertising the performance arts or heritage - wherever you are in the sector, at whatever level: now is the time for us to come together.
-To look at each other, share and understand the weight of the recent events of Black Lives Matters, celebrate and build our networks and connections.
+To look at each other, to share our experiences, to celebrate and build our networks and connections.
 Join us for the UK's biggest gathering of the UK's ethnically diverse arts workers.
-Thursdays are for everyone who experiences racism, and Sunday is for people of African diaspora heritage.
 Get in touch if you'd like to hear more! mail us at firstname.lastname@example.org.

-Advocating for ethnically diverse people and organisations in the arts sector is an important task at the moment.
-Read our submission to the Digital, Culture, Media and Sport Committee’s inquiry, Impact of Covid-19 on DCMS sectors.
+Advocating for ethnically diverse people and organisations in the arts sector is at the heart of what we do.
+Below, you can read our submission to the Digital, Culture, Media and Sport Committee’s inquiry, Impact of Covid-19 on DCMS sectors.

 About Inc Arts

 Inc Arts champions the creative, economic and contractual rights of the UK’s Black, Asian and ethnically diverse arts workforce.
 Inc Arts is a collective voice representing organisations, membership groups and individuals working in performance arts, heritage, combined, circus and visual arts.
 Its recommendations are the result of consultation and peer review with its Black, Asian and ethnically diverse membership.

 Under-representation of ethnically diverse people in the arts

 · BME applicants for Arts Council England (ACE) funding are three times more likely to have their applications rejected at the first round

 · There are no Black, Asian or ethnically diverse leaders in the UK’s top 20 funded arts organisations